DSkrzypiec/blogImpl/content/post/copying-data/index.md

 1. Asynchronously deserialize data and put it in a shared collection
 1. Start sending batched `INSERT INTO` statements into Snowflake concurrently
 1. Wait before another batch of aync calls to Cassandra only when number of goroutines responsible for sending data to Snowflake reaches its limit
-1. Repeat from start
+1. Repeat

 One can notice that there are two degrees of concurrency in this algorithm.
 In order to provide efficient solution those degrees have to be set appropriately.